amd/ZenDNN/docs/operator/lowoha_reorder_operator.md

 ## Overview

 The **LowOHA Reorder Operator** is a high-performance, low-overhead data type conversion operator designed for **quantization, dequantization, and data type conversion in workloads**.
-It provides a direct API to convert data between BF16/FP32 and INT8/UINT8 formats, as well as between FP32 and BF16 formats, with configurable scale and zero-point parameters.
+It provides a direct API to convert data between BF16/FP32/F16 and INT8/UINT8 formats, and for conversions among FP32, BF16, F16 in any direction, with configurable scale and zero-point parameters.

 Unlike the standard Reorder operator which uses the operator factory pattern, LowOHA Reorder provides a **function-based interface** optimized for:
 - Minimal execution overhead
 - Quantization (BF16/FP32 → INT8/UINT8)
 - Dequantization (INT8/UINT8 → BF16/FP32)
-- Data type conversion (FP32 ⇔ BF16)
+- Data type conversion (FP32 ⇔ BF16, FP32 ⇔ F16, BF16 ⇔ F16)
 - **Dynamic quantization** (compute scale/zero-point from source data at runtime)
 - Per-tensor, per-channel (row and column), and per-group (row and column) quantization granularities
 - Strided (non-contiguous) source memory support